nmskhan/FunConPy/README.md

 **Step 0**
 Reorient into LAS, convert into nii.gz.

 **Step 1**
-Throwaway + FSL's slice timing correction.
+Throwaway inital volumes.
+FSL's slice timing correction.

-If –throwaway is defined, this number of timepoints will be disregarded during this step.
+- If –throwaway is defined, this number of timepoints will be disregarded during this step.
-If starting with a BXH header, you'll likely have the sliceorder field which will be used to create a custom sliceorder file to be used by FSL.
+- If starting with a BXH header, you'll likely have the sliceorder field which will be used to create a custom sliceorder file to be used by FSL.
-If this isn't present, then you'll need to define –sliceorder so that we can generate the file for you:
+- If this isn't present, then you'll need to define –sliceorder so that we can generate the file for you:
-“odd” is interleaved with odd, then even slice ordering: 1,3,5,2,4,6,etc “even” is also interleaved, but when even slice ordering: 2,4,6,1,3,5,etc “up” is ascending data, from the bottom up: 1,2,3,4,5,6 “down” is descending data, from the top down: 6,5,4,3,2,1
+  - “odd” is interleaved with odd, then even slice ordering: 1,3,5,2,4,6,etc
+  - “even” is also interleaved, but when even slice ordering: 2,4,6,1,3,5,etc
+  - “up” is ascending data, from the bottom up: 1,2,3,4,5,6
+  - “down” is descending data, from the top down: 6,5,4,3,2,1

 **Step 2**
-Motion correction using FSL's mcflirt.
+Motion correction using FSL's MCFLIRT.
+Linear regression of motion parameters.

+- MCFLIRT will register each volume to the middle volume.
+For more detail see [MCFLIRT's documentation](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MCFLIRT)
-Once mcflirt is completed, the 6 motion parameters are then regressed out of each individual voxel usings a linear regression.
+- Once MCFLIRT is completed, the 6 motion parameters are regressed out of each individual voxel using a linear regression.

 **Step 3**
-Skull stripping using BET.
+Skull stripping using FSL's [BET](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET/UserGuide) or AFNI's [3dAutoMask](https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dAutomask.html) + [3dSkullStrip](https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dSkullStrip.html)
+- BET (default):
-The functional run is meaned across time with fslmaths, then brain extraction (BET) is applied.
+  - The functional run is meaned across time with fslmaths, then brain extraction (BET) is applied.
 The resulting mask is then applied to the entire run of data.
+  - The fractional intensity threshold can be set with ```--fval``` for the fucntional BET and ```--anatfval``` for the T1 BET.
+Range is 0-1, and smaller values give larger brain outline estimates.
+- AFNI:
+  - To use AFNI for skull stripping, pass the flag ```--afnistrip```
+  - The functional run is skull stripped with 3dAutoMask.
+The clip level fraction can be set with ```--fval```.
+Range is 0.1-0.9, and smaller values give larger brain outline estimates.
+  - The T1 image is is skull stripped with 3dSkullStrip.
+The shrink factor, which controls teh intensity threshold can be set with ```--anatfval```.
+Range is 0-1, and smaller values give larger brain outline estimates.

 **Step 4**
-Normalization the data using FSL's flirt+fnirt or ANTs.
-For ANTs, add the flag ```-ants```
+Normalization the data using FSL's [FLIRT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FLIRT) + [FNIRT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FNIRT) or [ANTs](https://github.com/ANTsX/ANTs).

+- FSL (default):

+- ANTs:
+  - To use ANTs for normalization pass the flag ```--ants```

 - If no options are specified, then the default is the standard MNI152_T1_2mm_brain used.
 - If you have a specific template, you can define it with –ref (ie: a kid brain, or study specific template).
 - If your subject has already been normalized during standard pre-processing of other runs, please provide the flirt matrix from pre-stats (flirt only).